 611 St. Joseph Avenue

 Prepared for success

 Our nationally recognized nursing program graduates more than 150 BSN students each year.
-We offer exciting cultural immersion clinical experiences in places such as Costa Rica; El Salvador; Harlaxton, England; and South Dakota.
+We offer exciting cultural immersion clinical experiences in places such as Mexico; Harlaxton, England; and South Dakota.
 Nearly 100 percent of our graduates have jobs or are continuing their education within one year of graduation.